-They allow you to go into these huts and see how they just rest stone upon stone on top of each other.
+They allow you to go into these huts and see how they just rest stone upon stones on top of each other.

 I think the thing that shocked me was that anyone could wreck history.
 So we spoke about this at length.

-Next we came to water over the road, and a steep cliff the other side.
+Next, we came to water over the road and a steep cliff on the other side.